Marika Dunn, PhD

 Marika Dunn leads the Research Development team within the Office for Research, which designs programming and training opportunities for researchers across the institution to identify funding for new research ideas, engage with new collaborators, and strengthen external proposal submissions.

-As director of research development and strategy, Marika engages with faculty, administrators, and other research stakeholders at Rutgers to identify and cultivate areas of strategic research priority and strengthen the research infrastructure to support such efforts.
+As executive director of research development and strategy, Marika engages with faculty, administrators, and other research stakeholders at Rutgers to identify and cultivate areas of strategic research priority and strengthen the research infrastructure to support such efforts.
 Marika draws upon nearly 20 years of experience in the academic and non-profit sectors creating collaborative opportunities for researchers across disciplines in the US and abroad.

 Prior to her work in the Office for Research, Marika helped establish the Office of Research and Innovation within the Provost's Office at Rutgers-New Brunswick, developing research ideation programming and opportunities for seed funding and large-scale proposal support.